Electronics: Computer-aided design

-Today's electronics engineers have the ability to design circuits using premanufactured building blocks such as power supplies, semiconductors (i.e. semiconductor devices, such as transistors), and integrated circuits.
+Today's electronics engineers have the ability to design circuits using premanufactured building blocks such as power supplies, semiconductors (i.e., semiconductor devices, such as transistors), and integrated circuits.
 Electronic design automation software programs include schematic capture programs and printed circuit board design programs.
 Popular names in the EDA software world are NI Multisim, Cadence (ORCAD), EAGLE PCB and Schematic, Mentor (PADS PCB and LOGIC Schematic), Altium (Protel), LabCentre Electronics (Proteus), gEDA, KiCad and many others.

 Negative qualities

 Thermal management

-Heat generated by electronic circuitry must be dissipated to prevent immediate failure and improve long term reliability.
+Heat generated by electronic circuitry must be dissipated to prevent immediate failure and improve long-term reliability.
 Heat dissipation is mostly achieved by passive conduction/convection.
 Means to achieve greater dissipation include heat sinks and fans for air cooling, and other forms of computer cooling such as water cooling.
 These techniques use convection, conduction, and radiation of heat energy.

 Noise

-Electronic noise is defined as unwanted disturbances superposed on a useful signal that tend to obscure its information content.
+Electronic noise is defined as unwanted disturbances superimposed on a useful signal that tend to obscure its information content.
 Noise is not the same as signal distortion caused by a circuit.
 Noise is associated with all electronic circuits.
 Noise may be electromagnetically or thermally generated, which can be decreased by lowering the operating temperature of the circuit.
-Other types of noise, such as shot noise cannot be removed as they are due to limitations in physical properties.
+Other types of noise, such as shot noise, cannot be removed as they are due to limitations in physical properties.

 Packaging methods

 Through-hole devices mounted on the circuit board of a mid-1980s home computer.
-Axial-lead devices are at upper left, while blue radial-lead capacitors are at upper right.
+Axial-lead devices are at the upper left, while blue radial-lead capacitors are at the upper right.

 Many different methods of connecting components have been used over the years.
-For instance, early electronics often used point to point wiring with components attached to wooden breadboards to construct circuits.
+For instance, early electronics often used point-to-point wiring with components attached to wooden breadboards to construct circuits.
 Cordwood construction and wire wrap were other methods used.
 Most modern-day electronics now use printed circuit boards made of materials such as FR-4 and FR-2.
-Modern PCBs are usually FR-4 epoxy boards with through hole or surface mount parts.
 Electrical components are generally mounted to PCBs using through-hole or surface mount.

+Through-hole technology uses component leads inserted through holes in a printed circuit board and soldered on the opposite side.
+Surface-mount technology places components directly onto pads on the surface of the board, allowing higher component density and automated assembly.
+Modern electronic assemblies may use both methods, with through-hole components commonly kept where greater mechanical strength or easier manual replacement is needed.

 Health and environmental concerns associated with electronics assembly have gained increased attention in recent years.